ClimateSeed Blog

 ClimateSeed follows a strict three-level project selection process that is unique in the market.
 Every project is sourced and qualified by our team of carbon project specialists and goes through a rigorous process, based on their climate impact as well as potential social and environmental benefits.

-All the projects in the ClimateSeed portfolio have successfully passed the following three-level selection process:
+All the carbon projects in the ClimateSeed portfolio have successfully passed the following three-level selection process:

 Carbon projects are identified by assessing multiple factors, including project typologies, methodologies and geographies.
 ClimateSeed only selects projects that are certified by the highest national and international standards.